Frequently Asked Questions for Internship Applicants

 The team leader in charge of your project will be responsible for paying for items included in the program fee (rent, group meals, project materials, transport, communications).
 Team leaders will obtain money from the program manager and track spending via receipts and records.

 Each volunteer will be responsible for his or her own tourism costs, such as going out to dinner, specialty foods, and safaris.
 There will be additional transportation costs if you do not arrive or depart at the same time as the other interns.
-The group will be doing fundraising to help cover their costs, and volunteers are welcome to fundraise themselves using our presentation materials located on this site, as well as our fundraising guide.
-You will be able to obtain money in Uganda via local ATMs, or by cash advance on your credit card or Western Union transfer if necessary.
+Interns are welcome to fundraise for all or some of your program fee using our presentation materials located on this site, as well as our fundraising guide.
+You will be able to obtain money in Uganda via local ATMs.

 What is the $2000 program fee for?
 What is the refundable $500 for?